Skip to content

 • macOS 13 (Ventura) or later.
 Apple Silicon and Intel are both supported.

-• A code editor of your choice, if you want to open your project files outside Denote.
+• A code editor of your choice, if you want to open project files outside Denote.
 Not required.

 Install Denote